-Mr. Heneghan specializes in Family Law, including divorce, complicated custody issues, child support, modification of judgments, and appeals.
-He has extensive Court experience and training with respect to custody cases that include Court-appointed Guardian Ad Litem investigations and/or the Department of Children and Families (formerly the Department of Social Services).
-He also has far-reaching experience in family law litigation involving removal of children from the Commonwealth of Massachusetts; complex jurisdictional issues; de facto parents; and paternity cases.
-He has been a guest lecturer at Harvard Law School.
-Mr. Heneghan brings in-depth knowledge and practice to issues involving the division of marital assets, child support, alimony, and other complex financial matters.
+Mr. Heneghan is a Managing Partner at Kates & Barlow, specializing in family law, including divorce, complicated custody issues, child support, modification of judgments, and appeals.
+He has extensive court experience and training with respect to custody cases that include court-appointed Guardian Ad Litem investigations and/or the Department of Children and Families (formerly the Department of Social Services).
+He also has far-reaching experience in family law litigation involving removal of children from the Commonwealth of Massachusetts, complex jurisdictional issues, de facto parents, and paternity cases.
+Mr. Heneghan brings in-depth knowledge and experience to issues involving the division of marital assets, child support, alimony, and other complex financial matters.

-Mr. Heneghan has worked closely with founding partners Robert J. Kates (1941-2013) and Peter M. Barlow since 2002, first, as an associate at Epstein Becker & Green, PC, Boston, and later, as Special Counsel with Foley & Lardner LLP, Boston, where he was a member of the Family Law Practice group of the Litigation Department.
+Mr. Heneghan has worked closely with founding partners Robert J. Kates (1941-2013) and Peter M. Barlow since 2002, first as an associate at Epstein Becker & Green, PC, Boston, and later as Special Counsel with Foley & Lardner LLP, Boston, where he was a member of the Family Law Practice group of the Litigation Department.
+Mr. Heneghan has also been a guest lecturer at Harvard Law School.